HenriqueRadical/41549_HCI_LogBookTemplate/stage1_context/b_stage_1_context_definition.md

 | Threats |
 | ------- |
-The competitor offers more trackers like how much water the user drank or how many steps taken.
+In the competitor app, the stats are accessed more quickly and offers more trackers like how much water the user drank or how many steps taken.
-The panel of stats is accessed more quickly in a competing app.
+The competitor has more workouts available in the free version.
 ---

 # B.2.
 Users